-Personal injury lawyers help people recover compensation when they have been injured because of another person’s negligence.
-Plaintiffs in personal injury lawsuits may have suffered extensive damages such as medical bills, lost wages, and other expenses.
+Personal injury lawyers help people recover compensation when they have been hurt because of another person’s negligence.
+Plaintiffs in personal injury cases may have suffered extensive damages such as medical bills, lost wages, and other expenses.
 However, these costs are not always easy to recover.

-Personal injury lawsuits can take months to years to complete.
-Furthermore, insurance companies may fight plaintiffs every step of the way.
+Personal injury lawsuits may take weeks to months to years to complete.
+Further, insurance companies may fight plaintiffs every step of the way.
 They will hire doctors, lawyers, and private investigators to try and decrease the value of a claim.
 Our Naperville personal injury lawyers will fight insurance companies and guide clients on the road to recovery.

-If you have been injured because of another person’s negligence, get help from experienced Naperville personal injury lawyers by calling the Rhatigan Law Offices at (312) 578-8502 for a free case review.
+If you were injured because of someone else’s negligence, get help from experienced Naperville personal injury lawyers by calling the Rhatigan Law Offices at (312) 964-8342 for a free assessment of your potential case.

 Elements of a Personal Injury Case in Naperville, IL